 - Give answers when asked.

 - Ask specific questions, such as “What else works like this?” and “What happens if . . .?”

 - Help them connect their ideas.

 Build Language and Math Skills

-- Help them learn about the letters and the sounds they make.
+- Help your child learn about the letters and the sounds they make.

-- Read to them and show enthusiasm for readings.
+- Read to your child and show enthusiasm for reading.
 Your local library can help.

 - Explore writing by drawing shapes, forming letters, and writing sentences.

-- Help them copy, trace, and write letters.
+- Help your child copy, trace, and write letters.

 - Help them learn to sort objects into groups by shape, color, or size.

-The Fairfax County Office for Children (OFC) offers many early education programs for children, including Healthy Families Fairfax, Infant and Toddler Connection, and Child Find.
+The Fairfax County Office for Children (OFC) offers many early education programs for children, including Healthy Families Fairfax and Infant and Toddler Connection.
 The Office also has information about programs and services: